Are you accepting new patients?

 It is estimated that approximately 40% of Americans are without dental insurance.
 If you are uninsured, please know that you are not alone!
 Many people come to us and assume dental treatment is out of reach for them without some form of insurance.
 This couldn’t be further from the truth.

 For uninsured patients, we offer a dental wellness plan that can provide considerable savings for you and your family.
 Membership in our wellness plan requires an annual fee for each member of your family.
-The membership fee pays for all preventative care for the next 12 months: cleanings, fluoride treatments, any necessary x-rays, intraoral photos, oral cancer screenings, and custom whitening (if you happen to be a periodontal patient, there are options available for you, too!).
+The membership fee pays for all preventative care for the next 12 months: exams, cleanings, fluoride treatments, any necessary x-rays, intraoral photos, and oral cancer screenings (if you happen to be a periodontal patient, there are options available for you, too!).
 Membership also provides a discount on additional treatments needed during your 12-month membership period such as crowns, fillings, extractions, etc.

-This is a simple, yet effective plan for those hoping to simplify their insurance situation.
-If you would like more details about the plan, please give us a call and we can give you the details!
+If you would like more information about this plan, please give us a call and we can give you the details!

 Do you take my insurance?

 We currently accept all (non-restrictive) PPO dental insurance plans.
 We are happy to help submit any insurance claims to help you recover the most from your benefits.
 We understand that maximizing your insurance benefit can be important and if a pre-authorization would be helpful to you, just ask!

 How do I pay for my visit?